togakangaroo/togakangaroo.github.io/_posts/2016-07-15-css-only-tabs.md

 <a class="jsbin-embed" href="http://jsbin.com/sinaxu/2/embed?html,css,output">Just the facts straightforward HTML and CSS</a>

-Of course tabs need to go first, so lets re-arrange things with flexbox's order property
+Of course tabs need to go first, so lets re-arrange things with flexbox's order property.

 <a class="jsbin-embed" href="http://jsbin.com/sinaxu/4/embed?html,css,output">Position tabs first with flexbox order</a>

 Note that we start ordering at 1, not 0...this will come up later.
+Also note the technique we've undertaken to ennsure the content does not flow up to the tab line - we make all articles take up `100%` of their container and allow the flex direction to wrap using `flex-wrap`.
+This is a somewhat awkward but necessary feature for working with this particular scheme.

-Well, that being figured out, we already know how to show only the targetted tab content.
+With that being figured out, we already know how to show only the targetted tab content.
 Go ahead and click the tabs below.

 <a class="jsbin-embed" href="http://jsbin.com/sinaxu/6/embed?html,css,output">Show only the the selected tab content</a>